eagle-io/docs/source/topics/nodes/datasource_file.rst

 	The Source can optionally provide Location Coordinates from a coordinate series or a pair of numeric series (lat/lng).
 You need to configure the Location and select this Source to be used for its coordinates.
 Select the file and series to use from the drop down list.

 Modify file match
-	Modify the file configuration including name match/path/url/etc. and optionally upload new sample data for some transport types.
+	|icon-table| Modify the file configuration including name match/path/url/etc. and optionally upload new sample data for some transport types.

 Configure parser
 	|icon-properties| Setup or Update the parser configuration for the selected file.
 See :ref:`Text Parser Configuration <text-parser>` for full details.